EduardoLopezPalomo/menautApp/README.md

 If you have it in local, just dowload the dependencies writing in the terminal npm install.
 Then you just write nodemon in the terminal and the app should be working.

 To see the web you type in google http://localhost:8080/ or the number that port shows in the terminal

+The video demostration is in the github but you can also see it in: https://www.youtube.com/watch?v=KFaU_zcDbN4